 Nor do I nurse the slightest soft corner for the Congress Party, considered by many as India’s natural party of governance for decades, in whose days in power as a coalition partner in my state of Jammu and Kashmir, the ground was made fertile for our exodus-scale migration that took place in 1990.
 I feel most done in by the state-level parties like the National Conference and later the People’s Democratic Party who have systematically neglected to nurture inter-communal harmony in concrete terms beyond syrupy platitudes to the contrary, failing to protect the rights of the half-a-million strong minority of Kashmiri Pandits and leading some of the most venal and communal governments anywhere, fattening themselves on a diet of endless federal largesse and embezzlement of public funds meant for infrastructure and human development activities.

-Through all these years of homelessness, and in my over 20 years of life in conflict geographies as a humanitarian worker, I have seen up close how a third of the humanity and dozens of nation-states has been laid low overnight by violent conflicts led by armed insurgencies that fester on interminably, feeding on a diet of widely-shared sense of religion-based discrimination and injustices, and the holy duty to defend their ummah against the rampaging apostates.
+Through all these years of homelessness, and in my over 20 years of life in conflict geographies as a humanitarian worker, I have seen up close how a third of the humanity and dozens of nation-states have been laid low overnight by violent conflicts led by armed insurgencies that fester on interminably, feeding on a diet of widely-shared sense of religion-based discrimination and injustices, and the holy duty to defend their ummah against the rampaging apostates.

 Over the past decades, the trans-border jihad factory has learnt to operate with spectacular success as a rent-a-Muslim-cause industry.
 From Wilayat Yemen, an Islamic State affiliate in Yemen and Al Qaeda in the Arabian Peninsula, to other affiliates of the big IS brand in Afghanistan, Central Asia, South Asia and Africa, it is only a matter of time that we in India may inaugurate our very own long season of the jihadist soap opera.